Inside The Mind Of Guys Who Are Shy And Inexperienced With Women

-They're really nervous around women
+Shy guys are really nervous around women

-They're nervous about talking to women they're interested in
+Shy guys are especially nervous about talking to women they're interested in

 This could mean feeling too anxious to start a conversation with an attractive stranger they've just noticed at a party.
 It can also be longer term.
-Some shy guys, especially younger ones, have had a crush on someone for years and years, and have never worked up the nerve to talk to her.
+Some shy guys, especially younger ones, have had a crush on someone for years and have never worked up the nerve to talk to her.
 The occasional time that someone they fancy talks to them first they often get too flustered, and the resulting brief conversation consists of some stuttered half-coherent answers on their part.

 They can be able to "set them up", but not "knock them down"

-They're nervous about asking a girl to hang out
+They're nervous about asking women out

 They're nervous about making a move

 With time many anxious guys can slowly face their fears and gain enough experience with the opposite sex that they're not as held back by their anxiety as they used to be.
 They can start dating like everyone else.
 However, they may always have a tougher time of it than some men.
-They're often late bloomers, since their nerves and general social awkwardness kept them from getting into the game as early as everyone else.
+They're often late bloomers, since their nerves and general social awkwardness kept them from getting into the dating game as early as everyone else.